raspibolt/raspibolt/lightning-mobile-wallet.md

 ## Zeus in action

-Below is a list of Zeus existing (ticked) and coming soon (unticked) features:
+Below is a list of Zeus existing and planned features:

 ![Zeus](images/zeus-features.png)